Consumer choice: Role of time constraint effect

-The results show that consumers are typically good at optimizing items that they have seen within the search process, i.e., they can easily make a choice from the “seen-set” of items.
+The results show that consumers are typically good at optimizing items that they have seen within the search process, i.e., they can easily make a choice from the "seen-set" of items.
 The results also show that consumers mostly use the hybrid model as a computational process for consumer choice.
-The data is most qualitatively consistent with the hybrid model rather than the optimal or satisficing models.
+The data is most qualitatively consistent with the hybrid model rather than the optimal or satisfying models.